christophherr/Genesis-Connect-for-Woothemes-Sensei/README.md

 License: GPL-2.0+
 License URI: http://www.gnu.org/licenses/gpl-2.0.txt

-This plugin integrates the Genesis Framework from Studiopress with the Sensei plugin.
+This plugin integrates the Genesis Framework from StudioPress with the Sensei plugin.

 ## Description

 The plugin expands on the [Sensei Documentation](https://docs.woocommerce.com/document/sensei-and-theme-compatibility/) about adding theme compatibility.

-You will need the [Sensei](https://woocommerce.com/products/sensei/) plugin and the [Genesis Framework from Studiopress](https://www.studiopress.com) and/or one of its child themes.
+You will need the [Sensei](https://woocommerce.com/products/sensei/) plugin and the [Genesis Framework from StudioPress](https://www.studiopress.com) and/or one of its child themes.

 In other words, if you are not trying to integrate the Sensei plugin with the Genesis Framework and/or one of its child themes, you don't need or want this plugin.